RenatoSouzaAN/RenatoSouza-back-end-mvp/README.md

 These steps are crucial whenever you make changes to your database models (`models.py` in this case) to ensure that your database schema stays up-to-date with your application's data model.

-### How to execute through Docker
+### Docker

-Certify that you have [Docker](https://docs.docker.com/engine/install/) installed and running in your machine.
+To run the back-end through Docker, certify that you have [Docker](https://docs.docker.com/engine/install/) installed and running in your machine.

 Go to the directory that contains the Dockerfile and requirements.txt in your terminal.
 Executa **as administrator** the following command to build the docker image: